 First of all, try to break your goal or goals into as many smaller and very specific targets as you can.
-This will help you comprise “the great picture” of your project while having all the details outlined.
+This will help you comprise “the great picture” of your project and have all the details outlined.

 This way, you can have an overview of all the little steps that will lead you to the achievement of greater goals.

-Moreover, specific targets will provide you with the necessary KPI’s you need to focus on and thus, you will save time from focusing on many – sometimes irrelevant to the subject – matters at once.
-Having established your specific targets and KPI’s is almost all the effort required, essentially.
+Moreover, specific targets will provide you with the necessary Project Management KPIs you need to focus on.
+Thus, you will save time from focusing on many – sometimes irrelevant to the subject – matters at once.
+Having established your specific targets and KPIs is almost all the effort required, essentially.
 All the rest evolves from that point and on.

-Now it’s time to overview the activities once more, decide how much time it will take to be completed and when you should focus on which task.
+Now it’s time to overview the activities once more, decide how much time it will take to complete them, and when you should focus on which task.

-Do spend some time to describe your course of action and timeline to the rest of the stakeholders in detail to ensure they understand the plan and will follow it as closely as possible.
-You will spare yourself of unexpected difficulties and save time in unnecessary tasks while the project is up and running.
+Do spend some time to describe your action plan and timeline to the rest of the stakeholders in detail.
+This way, you make sure they understand the Project Management action plan and will follow it as closely as possible.
+You will spare yourself unexpected difficulties and save time from unnecessary tasks while the project is up and running.

 #3 Create a Plan B